-Campers will be split into four units with 8-10 campers, 2 Program Aides, and 2 Adult unit leaders.
-We will keep our cohorts/units limited to less than 30 people and units will not comingle.
-At drop off, we take temperature checks and ask if the campers are “Girl Scout Ready”, which is an attestation of no covid symptoms and no contact with someone who has tested positive within the last 2 weeks.
-Campers will be required to wear masks when doing activities that are within 10’ of other campers.
-During activities, we will be keeping the recommended 6’ distancing between people in the unit.
+At drop off, we expect campers are “Girl Scout Ready”, which is an attestation of no covid symptoms and no contact with someone who has tested positive within the last 2 weeks.
+While masks are no longer required, we welcome anyone who feels more comfortable to still wear them.
 If a camper feels ill while at camp, they are expected to tell their unit leader and go see the camp health supervisor.
 Health assessment plan is described below.
-When checking in, these are the questions that will be asked for “Girl Scout Ready”: In the last 72 hours have you/your Girl Scout experienced ANY of the following new symptoms that cannot be attributed to another health condition or specific activity such as physical exercise?
+When checking in, these are the questions that will be asked for “Girl Scout Ready”:

 Fever?
 Yes/No